History & Stats

 2018: 14 Feature wins with 1 Dash, 8 Heat Race wins, 13 Fast Times, 30 Top 5's, 40 Top 10's, with 9 Rain Outs and his 6th Placerville Track Championship & his 4th SDS Track Championship.
 He now has 20 Driving Championships.

-The 2019 season Andy again running for the F&F Racing x1 Team.
-They will be running for both Placerville Speedway & SCCT Championships.
-At SDS Andy will be in his Family 92 for the majority of their races but scheduling conflicts will again keep him from going for the championship there.
-He will be running the A&A Motorsports #92 in the 410 events at Silver Dollar Speedway, select King of the West Series and World of Outlaw races.
+The 2022 season will see Andy run the Forsberg Family 92 in both the 360 & 410 classes.
+He will be running for both Placerville Speedway & SCCT Championships.
+He will be running events at Silver Dollar Speedway, select King of the West Series and World of Outlaw races.

 Please check out the Schedule page to see where he is racing.